Mississippi College Title IX Sexual Harassment and Misconduct Grievance Procedures

 - Advisors must act in a respectful manner at all times; bullying, yelling, and abusive conduct are never permitted.

-- Parties and advisors must not disturb the Hearing or any other proceeding by loudly conferring with one another.
+- Parties and advisors must not disturb the Hearing or any other proceeding by loudly conferring with one another or by other means.

 - Advisors must comply with the decisions and directions of the Decision-maker.